rudovc/universal-simhub-dashboard/README.md

-This is a hacky attempt at creating an easily configurable universal SimHub dashboard, because I was annoyed at having to create new dashes and/or create conditions for different types of car, class or game.
+This is a hacky attempt at creating an easily configurable universal SimHub dashboard, because I was annoyed at having to create new dashes and/or create conditions for different types of car, class or games that I play.

 ## Dependencies